MoserMichael/pyasmtool/tracer.md

 fac_iter(7): 5040
 </pre>

-Unfortunately there is a limit to this approach: we cannot access the function evaluation stack, the evalutation stack is currently not exposed by the interpreter to python code, as there is no field in the built-in frame object for it.
-It is therefore not possible to trace instructions like [STORE\_SUBSCR](https://docs.python.org/3.8/library/dis.html#opcode-STORE\_SUBSCR) and [BINARY\_SUBSCRIPT](https://docs.python.org/3.8/library/dis.html#opcode-LOAD\_SUBSCRIPT) bytecode instructions, that modify a given dictionary object.
+Unfortunately there is a limit to this approach: so far the program did not access the evaluation stack, the evalutation stack is currently not exposed by the interpreter to python code, as there is no field in the built-in frame object for it.
+I used a workaround, accessing the memory location referred to by the bytecode instruction before executing the [LOAD\_FAST](https://docs.python.org/3/library/dis.html#opcode-LOAD\_FAST) instruction, and accessing the modified location after running the [STORE\_FAST](https://docs.python.org/3/library/dis.html#opcode-STORE\_FAST) instruction, Hoever that trick is not feasible for the array and dictionary access instructions [STORE\_SUBSCR](https://docs.python.org/3.8/library/dis.html#opcode-STORE\_SUBSCR) and [BINARY\_SUBSCRIPT](https://docs.python.org/3.8/library/dis.html#opcode-LOAD\_SUBSCRIPT) bytecode instructions, here i would need to take a direct look at the evaluation stack.

-It would however be possbible to do this trick, if we were to write some extension in the C language, that would allow us to access these fields...
-But wait, it seems it is possible from python [see this discussion](https://stackoverflow.com/questions/44346433/in-c-python-accessing-the-bytecode-evaluation-stack), so back to the drawing board!
+It would however be possbible to do this trick, from python with the [ctypes module](https://docs.python.org/3/library/ctypes.html), without any native code at all! [see this discussion](https://stackoverflow.com/questions/44346433/in-c-python-accessing-the-bytecode-evaluation-stack), so back to the drawing board!

-Here is an example of tracing list and map access.
+Given this trick, here is an example of tracing list and map access.

 __Source:__